-7.8 An Adult Safeguarding Concern can be deemed 'Agreed Actions Taken' when:
+7.8 An Adult Safeguarding Concern can be deemed 'Agreed Actions Taken' by the Place2Be Safeguarding Team when:

 1. A referral is made to another agency and the agency has responded to this referral and / or and / or

 2. Place2Be are satisfied that the response/actions have been sufficient to safeguard the adult